freeverseio/universal-location-gateway/README.md

 - Retrieves blockchain asset data from EVM-compatible chains connecting to the corresponding RPC nodes.
 - Fetches and returns IPFS-hosted metadata.

+## Limitations

+Currently:
+- it only supports `tokenURI` that returns an ipfs address.
+- it only supports ipfs addresses that return strings that can be parsed as a json object, explicitly, via the `jsonify` method.
+- it only supports locations in Polkadot, i.e. it reverts if the `Parachain` junction is not provided.
+- the parsing of the universal location path does not take order into account, e.g. the `GlobalConsensus` keyword can be placed at the end of the path.

 ## Requirements

 To run this project, you'll need: